 Environmental Management Policies

 The Environmental Policy verbalizes the organization’s commitment to be environmentally responsible.
-The content of the environmental policy describes the organizations aspirations, evoking the degree of commitment by top management and serving as a beacon to influence the behavior and actions of all members of the organization to high achievement for environmental protection.
+The content of the environmental policy describes the organizations aspirations, evoking the degree of commitment by top management and serving as a beacon to influence the behaviour and actions of all members of the organization to high achievement for(of?) environmental protection.

-Due to increasing complexity and understanding of environmental issues, policies may refer to specific issues, such as sustainability, waste management, habitat protection but basically, the content and direction of the policies should be dictated by the organization.
+Due to increasing complexity and understanding of environmental issues, policies may refer to specific issues, such as sustainability, waste management, habitat protection, but basically, the content and direction of the policies should be dictated by the organization.

 Policies should create the basis for further development of environmental management plans, systems and any other documentation that is required to guide this aspect of an organization’s activity.

-A policy should express commitment to the relevant legislation, laws, standards or codes of practice to ensure compliance.
+A policy should express commitment to the relevant legislation, laws, standards, or codes of practice to ensure compliance.

 Environmental policies should be communicated to all employees, managers, and stakeholders.
 All personnel should understand their role in supporting these policies, and should receive proper training in this regard.